-- 1. Students have passed the examination of the foundation year, or the study programme if they have passed all units of study which form part of the foundation year, or the study programme, as referred to in article 13.
+- 1. Students have passed the examination of the foundation year, or the study programme if they have passed all units of study which form part of the foundation year, or the study programme, as referred to in article 14.
 (Section 7.10 of the WHW.) - 2.
 Certificates are given at the following occasions: - on passing the foundation year examination; - on passing the study programme's final examination. - 3.
 The certificate will only be given after it has been established that the student is enrolled and has paid his or her tuition fees for all the enrolment years.
 (Section 7.11 of the WHW.) - 4.
 After passing the examination, the Examination Board awards the certificate.
 The certificate is dated on the date of the student's final academic activity.
 The certificate of a study programme comes with a diploma supplement.
-The Examination Board will determine that the student has passed within a maximum of eight calendar weeks after the last academic activity.
-If the student wishes for the certificate to be dated later, the student must postpone the completion of his or her final academic activity.

-5. The certificate is signed on behalf of the Examination Board by the (deputy) chairman, the (deputy) secretary, the candidate and, if applicable, an external expert.

-(Section 7.11 of the WHW).
+This diploma supplement may include mention of a student's board activities (see Article 10).
+Students who have served as members of the Examination Appeals Board may also request that activity to be included on their diploma supplement. - The Examination Board will determine that the student has passed within a maximum of eight calendar weeks after the last academic activity.
+If the student wishes for the certificate to be dated later, the student must postpone the completion of his final academic activity. - 5.
+The certificate is signed on behalf of the Examination Board by the (deputy) chairman, the (deputy) secretary, the candidate and, if applicable, an external expert. - (Section 7.11 of the WHW).
 On behalf of the institute, the Examination Board also confers on the student the degree if the student has taken the study programme examination.
 For the study programmes' examination the following degrees are awarded: